Do You Qualify for Public Service Loan Forgiveness?

 Which loan repayment plan is right for me?

-How do I monitor my progress toward PSLF?
+How do I monitor my progress toward Public Service Loan Forgiveness?

 The Department of Education created the Employment Certification for Public Service Loan Forgiveness form to make it easy for you to track your progress toward your 120 qualifying payments.
 Simply follow the instructions for completing and submitting the form.

-It is recommended that you submit the form annually and any time you switch jobs.
+You should submit the form annually as well as any time you switch jobs.